 - In The Terminator, Kyle Reese does this with the page containing the listing for "Sarah Connor".
 A Deleted Scene has Sarah doing it when she finds Cyberdyne Systems in a rather tattered phone book.
 Averted by the Terminator himself later in the film, since its flawless memory allows it to instantly memorize the listings.

 - Hilariously taken to the extreme in Knowing when Nicolas Cage's character crowbars an entire door (which of course has information written on it) off of its hinges and takes it with him.
 Well, he was in a hurry.

-- Similarly in Angels and Demons when Vittoria Vetra rips the page from a priceless document by Galileo (likely the only one left in the entire world) to the shock of Dr Langdon, rather than waste time copying it.
+- In Angels & Demons, when Vittoria Vetra rips the page from a priceless document by Galileo (likely the only one left in the entire world) to the shock of Dr Langdon, rather than waste time copying it.